 1. The Bureau of Labor Statistics’ Occupational Outlook Handbook

 The Occupational Outlook Handbook reports job trends and salaries for hundreds of professions.
-It provides information on the education, training, and qualifications for positions, as well as the job outlook through 2026.
+It provides resources and information on the education, training, and qualifications for positions, as well as the job outlook through 2026.
 It also has geographical data.

 You can explore wide career categories or narrow your search to specific occupations.
 For example, you can browse the “Media and Communications” section, or look at salaries and trends for specific positions like editor, public relation specialist, or broadcast and sound engineering technician.